 Thank you for your interest in applying to the Curtis Institute of Music.
-This application, all required supporting documents, and $150 application fee must be submitted online by the December 16, 2013, deadline to avoid a late fee.
-An additional nonrefundable audition fee of $150 (payable in U.S. dollars) is to be paid at the time the applicant is notified of an audition date.
+The application, all required supporting documents, and $150 application fee must be submitted online by the December 12, 2017, deadline to avoid an additional $75 late fee.
+An additional nonrefundable audition fee of $150 ($50 for screened departments, payable in U.S. dollars) is to be paid at the time the applicant is notified of an audition date.
 This fee must be received by Curtis before the applicant is permitted to audition.

 It is understood and agreed that the filling of an application does not obligate the Curtis Institute of Music to provide an audition.